 What does phonics look like at Kettlefields Primary School?

-The children follow the 'Letters and Sounds' phonics programme daily, which starts in the foundation stage and progresses through Key Stage 1.
+The children follow the Government approved 'Twinkl' phonics programme daily, which starts in the foundation stage and progresses through Key Stage 1.
 The emphasis is to make phonics a fun and memorable experience where the children learn in a variety of different ways using interactive and practical games and activities alongside written tasks, with a focus on a specific phoneme, diagraph, trigraph or spelling rule.
 These activities take place both indoors and where possible outdoors.
+The children also read books in a group that are aligned to the phonics sounds they are learning.
+These books are also sent home to consolidate the learning in class.

 In year 2 there is an increased focus on grammar and spelling, whilst also revising prior learning to ensure there are no gaps in knowledge.
 In Year 1 the children sit the Phonics Screening Check, which is a statutory assessment and if the required standard is not met, the children resit the test in Year 2.